Hezekiah and the Sun Dial

 2 Kings 20:1 “In those days was Hezekiah sick unto death, and the prophet Isaiah the son of Amoz came unto him, and said unto him, Thus saith the Lord, set thy house in order, for thou shalt die, and not live.”

-(Why send this on Hezekiah?
-It is not said, but perhaps a little pride had entered his heart, and God was trying to show it to him.
+Perhaps a little pride had entered his heart, after such a victory; and God was trying to show it to him.

 Hezekiah was approximately thirty-nine years of age, and he had no son to be heir to the throne.
 God had promised that David’s line would have a man on the throne, and yet there was none to take over after his death.